 Space

-- Open room designs to reinforce elimination of silos and multi-purposed roles
+- Open room designs to reinforce the elimination of silos and multi-purpose roles

 - Placeless work (mobile phone apps)

-Now, admittedly, these notes are a bit cryptic, but they point to tools that reflect and reinforce the balance and rhythm and motion elements.
-At this point, these notes are examples, but more drill down and detail would need to be collected and conferred.
+Now, admittedly, these notes are a bit cryptic, but they point to tools that reflect and reinforce the balance, rhythm and motion elements.
+At this point, these notes are examples, but more drilling down and detail would need to be collected and conferred.

-Management by Design was written to help people, and the organizations who employ them, create better workplace experiences.
-This workshop demonstrated that the methodology prompts new perspectives that can improve workplace experiences, and if not, it can identify the issues that you can’t overcome, for either technical or business reasons, so you can effectively communicate the whats and whys of choices.
+Management by Design was written to help people, and the organizations that employ them, create better workplace experiences.
+This workshop demonstrated that the methodology prompts new perspectives that can improve workplace experiences.
+If not, it can identify issues you can’t overcome, for either technical or business reasons, so you can effectively communicate the whats and whys of your choices.

-Thank you again to the attendees of the workshop for your patience and openness to mutual learning.
+Thank you again to the workshop attendees for your patience and openness to mutual learning.

 Leave a Reply